-The Arts and Humanities Research Council (AHRC) funded Teaching and Learning War research network is led by Professor Catriona Pennell (PI), University of Exeter, UK in collaboration with Dr Mark Sheehan (Co-I), Victoria University of Wellington, New Zealand.
+The Arts and Humanities Research Council (AHRC) funded Teaching and Learning War research network was led by Professor Catriona Pennell (PI), University of Exeter, UK in collaboration with Dr Mark Sheehan (Co-I), Victoria University of Wellington, New Zealand.

-Catriona and Mark are supported by an Advisory Board made up of scholars working in the fields of history, education, literature, memory studies, and youth research as well as educational practitioners from a range of institutions including museums and professional teaching organisations.
+Catriona and Mark were supported by an Advisory Board made up of scholars working in the fields of history, education, literature, memory studies, and youth research as well as educational practitioners from a range of institutions including museums and professional teaching organisations.

 We are also grateful to the School of Humanities and Social Sciences at the University of Newcastle, NSW, for providing a seed-funding grant in January 2016 to allow the foundations of this network to be laid.

-The Teaching and Learning War research network capitalises on and consolidates informal links between the following:
+The Teaching and Learning War research network capitalised on and consolidated informal links between the following: